inspircd/docs/docs/4/overview.md

 To help migrate over to named extbans you can set `<options:extbanformat>` to `name` to rewrite entries to the new format.

+Extended ban letters are now configurable via [the `<extbans>` tag](/4/configuration#extbans).

+### ISupport

+Connect class level settings (e.g. `CHANLIMIT`) are now correctly reflected in the ISupport output.

+When server features change (e.g. modules with new modes being loaded) a diff of the changes will now be sent to clients.

 ### Logging

 Logging has been rewritten in InspIRCd v4 and now has support for support for time-based log rotation, more sensible log levels, and support for logging to: